private-octopus/c4/doc/c4-design.md

 with a spurious reduction of the estimate of the bottleneck bandwidth.
 These errors can accumulate over time, causing the bandwidth estimate to "drift down", and the multimedia experience to suffer.
-Only reacting to congestion notifications much reduces that risk.
+Our strategy of only reducing the nominal values in reaction to congestion notifications much reduces that risk.

-The second feature is the "make before break" nature of the CWND updates discussed in {{cwnd-update}}.
-This reduces the risk of using CWND that are too large and would cause queues or losses, and thus make C4 a good choice for multimedia applications.
+The second feature is the "make before break" nature of the rate and CWND updates discussed in {{cwnd-update}}.
+This reduces the risk of using rate and CWND that are too large and would cause queues or losses, and thus make C4 a good choice for multimedia applications.

 C4 adds two more features to handle multimedia